 Just so we’re perfectly clear:

-There is no slice of orange in an Old Fashioned.
+There is no orange slice in an Old Fashioned.

 There is no cherry in an Old Fashioned.

 You do not mash up fruit of any kind in an Old Fashioned.
-To do so implies a perveted nastiness of mind†.
+To do so implies a perverted nastiness of mind†.

 There is no seltzer, soda water, ginger ale, or lemon soda in an Old Fashioned.